South Africa national soccer team: Media coverage

 The South African Football Association owns the rights to national team matches played in South Africa.
 SAFA currently has a contract with the South African Broadcasting Corporation, to broadcast these matches.
 It is up to the SABC to procure the rights to matches played outside of the country.

 The SABC usually shows most national team games, though they have often had problems with broadcasting weekday matches.
 They have previously used delayed live footage, and sometimes not shown matches.

 Most large tournaments in which the team play, such as the FIFA World Cup and Africa Cup of Nations, have separate broadcast rights.
 SuperSport purchase the pay TV rights to these tournaments, thus during these tournaments, they also show South African matches.
 The SABC usually holds the free to air rights to these tournaments, with the notable exception being the 2002 FIFA World Cup.
 Those matches were shown by e.tv.

+Controversy in 2026 FIFA World Cup Qualifiers

+On 21 March 2025, South Africa played Lesotho in a 2026 CAF FIFA World Cup qualifier match.
+It was in this match that the coaching staff made the mistake of fielding an ineligible player, in Teboho Mokoena.
+The team were docked 3 points (the equivalent of points that were received after their win against Lesotho) and SAFA was fined over R216 000, while Mokoena was issued with a warning.
+SAFA did not appeal the decision.